ALIVE-UBC/new-fsd/README.md

 ## Deployment for Data Logging (FSD1 App) and Visualization Dashboard (FSD2 App)

 This app is deployed on a UBC VM using nginx.
 The frontend is served via a React static build, and the backend is served at port 5001.

+Activate Cisco Secure Client, UBC's VPN.
+Log in to the UBC VM as the root user in your terminal/shell.
+The command I (CDM student dev) used was `ssh -t jsong69@alive.educ.ubc.ca sudo -i`; yours will likely be different.
+I'm assuming yours will be XYZ@alive.educ.ubc.ca.
+At the prompt, enter your password - note that it is likely different from your VPN password.

 In order to redeploy a new version after the source code has been modified, please do the following steps:

 0. run `cd /opt/fsd2/new-fsd/` to go to the source code folder.
+Note that the source code is not in the root folder, it is in the layer *under*.
+The path is `/opt/fsd2/new-fsd/`.
 1. `git pull` the new changes
 2. cd into `frontend`
 3. run `npm run build`.
 This generates static build files; the new frontend has been successfully deployed as of this step. nginx has been configured to automatically use the build files at this location